Chart Color Schemes

 Residential development activity is lower than average in Oberon according to AreaSearch's national comparison of local real estate markets

+Compared to the rest of NSW, Oberon maintains similar development levels per person, indicating a balanced market consistent with the broader area.
+New development consists predominantly of detached dwellings (89.0%) and attached dwellings (11.0%), preserving the area's traditional low-density character and appealing to those seeking space in family homes.
 With approximately 258 people per dwelling approval, Oberon indicates a low-density market.
-Looking ahead, Oberon is projected to grow by 78 residents through to 2041.
-At current development rates, new housing supply should comfortably meet demand, offering good conditions for buyers and potentially supporting growth beyond current population projections.
+According to the latest AreaSearch quarterly estimate, Oberon is expected to grow by around 78 residents through to 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development